GatorSethBarber/SoftwareEngineeringGroup24/Sprint1.md

 Specifics here
 * Design database incorporating users and gift cards
 * Design and implement API to get user information (username, password, email, first and last names) based upon provided username and password.
+* Design and implement API to create new users based on provided username, password, email, and first and last names.
+The API should prevent users with the same username or same email.

 # What We Accomplished